thlorenz/appup/README.md

 appup [options] file

 Options:
-  --pages     port to start pages server on
-  --watchdir  directory to watch for client side JavaScript changes in order to automatically refresh --dedupe    if set it will [dynamically dedupe] (https://github.com/thlorenz/dynamic-dedupe)
+  --pages      port to start pages server on --watchdir   directory to watch for client side JavaScript changes in order to automatically refresh --dedupe     if set it will [dynamically dedupe] (https://github.com/thlorenz/dynamic-dedupe)
 	             all modules as they are being required to work around the fact that symlinks break `npm dedupe` --api        port to start api server on
-  --apihost   address at which api server is hosted [default: "localhost"] --tunnel    sets up local tunnel pointing to pages port and logs url to connect to from remote client --config    point to a config file to override routes, etc. for the pages and api server
+  --apihost    address at which api server is hosted [default: "localhost"] --tunnel     sets up local tunnel pointing to pages port and logs url to connect to from remote client --config     point to a config file to override routes, etc. for the pages and api server --nocluster  if set, single servers are launched instead of a cluster of them, which maybe preferred during development
 ```

 ## API